Sprained Ankle Services

 If you’re experiencing mild discomfort from a suspected sprain, then there are several things you can do to help.
 The “PRICE” method is a great place to start in the 48 hours following a mild injury:

 Once your symptoms are improving then a gradual return to weight-bearing exercises, such as walking with support, is the next step.
 A good exercise to do is “heel raises” which is simply going up and down on your tip toes.
-Squats and balance exercises are also good as these help to improve the stability of the ankle after the ligament has been sprained.
+Squats and balance exercises are also good as this helps to improve the stability of the ankle after the ligament has been sprained.

-However if you’re not showing signs of improvement after 48 hours, then seeing a physiotherapist for an assessment will allow you to get a personalised treatment plan to get your recovery under way.
+However, if you’re not showing signs of improvement after 48 hours, then seeing a private physiotherapist for an assessment at Circle Rehabilitation will allow you to get a personalised treatment plan to get your recovery under way.

-If you’ve decided to see a physiotherapist, they will personalise a treatment plan based on your specific injury and your recovery goals.
+If you’ve decided to see a private physiotherapist at Circle Rehabilitation, they will personalise a treatment plan based on your specific injury and your recovery goals.
 They will recommend and demonstrate targeted exercises to help and can also provide taping on the ankle to offer support if needed.
 They’re also trained to provide hands-on treatment, such as soft tissue massage and manipulation, as this can help to stimulate healing of the injury.

 At Circle Rehabilitation, we also have state-of-the-art equipment on-site to help with your recovery.
 The AlterG anti-gravity treadmill is a great way to exercise the joints as it effectively reduces your bodyweight on the treadmill by using a vacuum, which in turns reduces the pressure on the knees and ankles.